AI4Finance-Foundation/FinRL-Meta/tutorials/README.md

 **Mission**: provide more than 100 user-friendly demos in notebooks and python.

-In the python verison, users and developers can dubug them locally; however, using notebooks is impossible.
+In the python verison, users and developers can debug them locally; however, using notebooks is impossible.

 **Principles of python version**: